MangoNet-Labs/mango/README.md

 ## Mango Network Introduce

-Mango Network is a Layer1 blockchain, written in rust, based on the Dpos consensus mechanism and supported by Move, to build a transaction-based full-chain infrastructure network.
+Mango Network is a Layer1 blockchain, written in rust, based on the Dpos consensus mechanism and supported by Move, to build a transaction-based omni-chain infrastructure network.

 MGO is the native token of this blockchain.